translationalneuromodeling/tapas/sem/README.md

 ### Hierarchical inference
 <img src="misc/hier_model.png" width="300" align="right"/>

-SEM provides the option to use a hierarchical model to pool information from several subjects.
-This method treats the mean of the parameters across subjects as a latent variable.
-Thus, it provides a form of regularization than better represents the population.
+SEM offers the option to use a hierarchical model to pool information from several subjects.
+This method treats the mean of the parameters across subjects as a latent variable and thereby it offers a form of regularization based on observations from the population.

-The graphical representation of this model is display on the right.
-Note that now data for i=1,...,N subjects is simultaneously fitted.
-The population mean is represented by the latent variable mu which is inferred from the parameters theta_i.
-In addition, the variance of the population sigma**2 is simultaneoulsy estimated.
+The graphical representation of this model is displayed on the right.
+Note that now data from \(i=1,...,N\) subjects is fitted simultaneously.
+The population mean is represented by the latent variable \(\mu\) which is inferred from the parameters \(\theta_i\).
+In addition, the variance of the population \(\sigma^2\) is also estimated.

 Data from different subjects should be entered as different columns of the `data` structure array.